Shopping the Chicest Boutiques in Phnom Penh – An Itinerary

-We’d flown to Phnom Penh from Bangkok to do a story for Asian travel magazine Lifestyle+Travel for a section called The Buzz, which meant we had to cover places that hummed – the best, busiest, most talked-about spots in the city.
-These are the chicest shops in Phnom Penh right now.
+We flew to Phnom Penh from Bangkok to do a story for an Asian travel magazine for a section called The Buzz, which meant we had to cover places that hummed – the best, busiest, most talked-about spots in the city.
+These are the chicest boutiques in Phnom Penh right now and here’s the best way to shop them.

 Many of the Cambodian capital’s best boutiques are home-grown.
 Some are Cambodian owned, like Ambre (my favourite), ran by French-Cambodian designer Romyda Keth and her French designer-business partner Thomas Jaffre.
 Others are owned by expats who are doing an amazing job of giving something back to the country.

-These are my picks of Phnom Penh’s chicest boutiques, incorporated into a logical itinerary you can follow on foot.
+These are my picks of the chicest boutiques in Phnom Penh in a logical itinerary you can follow on foot.
 Just don’t wear heels!

 YOUR PHNOM PENH SHOPPING ITINERARY

 START on boutique-lined 240 Street, an increasingly cool address that’s fun to explore.
 You can easily spend a few hours making your way from one end to the other if you stop to browse the boutiques, refuel, and even have a nibble or glass of wine on the way.

-At the top of the street, diagonally opposite The 240 café and boutique accommodation, is Elsewhere, a boutique selling colourful resort wear made for the Tropics – mint sun dresses, turquoise blouses, bright bikinis, and bags and hats for the beach and pool.
+At the top of the street, diagonally opposite The 240 boutique hotel and Natura cafe is Elsewhere, a boutique selling colourful resort wear made for the Tropics – mint sun dresses, turquoise blouses, bright bikinis, and bags and hats for the beach and pool.
 Incidentally, it has a sister-branch called Elsewhere 2, on 278 Street, which has a pool and lounge bar; the boutique is upstairs.

 Stroll down the street a bit to visit McMillan and New Zealander Kellianne Karatau’s boutique Jasmine, which boasts elegant and very feminine silk and satin frocks, in bold shades of fuschia, turquoise, spearmint, orange, and apricot.